-We are pleased to provide information about our two nursing apprenticeship routes.
+We are pleased to provide information about our Nursing Associate Apprenticeship.

 - University course fees paid by CUH

 - Paid leave for academic study and practice placement

 - Support throughout your employment and training

 - Promotion to a Nursing Associate (band 4) position following registration with the Nursing & Midwifery Council (NMC)

 The Nursing Associate Apprenticeship contains an educational Level 5, foundation degree training programme which typically lasts two years.
 Nursing Associate Apprentices commence full time as Healthcare Support Workers (37.5 hours per week) to gain experience, knowledge and achievement of the National Care Certificate.